diogowernik/NFT-Project/README.md

 - exclusive access to Video game - connected to the purchase of one NFT – the buyer of an NFT receives a number/code for exclusive access.
 - exclusive access to a website only for NFT holders.
 - Should be done via a custom erc721 contract https://www.erc721a.org
+- ERC721A github for the contract: https://github.com/chiru-labs/ERC721A

+.env

 ```jsx
 REACT_APP_MORALIS_APPLICATION_ID = xxxxxxxxxxxx